 I kept imagining those two even, straight, well-defined layers separated by a few hundred yards of blue skyline – as if they were painted.
 Next Tuesday this transformed into the idea of a new look at balance – a new Yin & Yang of a personal kind.
 The "Tuesday Guy" was born.
 So solid, yet transparent.
 So dark, yet letting through all the brightness.
 So new, yet looking like he’s aging thanks to the craquelure.
 A character of his own.

 The character that always exists and does not shut his eyes.
 The character that loves, what he does.
 The character that does not care, whether his embodiment is I or anyone else.
 The character that has the unquenchable thirst to create.
 The character that forgets about anything besides his evolving self.

 Well, Tuesday past and it’s saturday night.
 I am on the balcony on my floor opposite from my flat.
 I see those street lights and cars from my fifth floor.
-Across the drive way is a nine story building that is a shabby dorm of some institution.
+Across the drive way is a nine story building.
 Below me are a bunch of cars under the street lights.
 As lights keep going out in the dorm I feel that I am the only one awake and working.
 I don’t mind.
 I paint late into the night.
 It is a pleasure.
 The enjoyment of solitude is within "Saturday Guy."